13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 At times, the approach frustrated the Ukrainians.
 A close aide to Ukrainian President Volodymyr Zelensky complained that the Biden administration delivered dire warnings about a Russian attack — including calling it “imminent” — but didn’t share many details, particularly about how the Americans knew what they claimed to know.

-The senior administration official said that Biden administration officials did share downgraded information with the Ukrainians in real time, but were also aware that the Russians had deeply penetrated the Ukrainian security infrastructure and so were cautious to not reveal sources or methods.
+The senior administration official said Biden administration officials did share downgraded information with the Ukrainians in real time, but were also aware that the Russians had deeply penetrated the Ukrainian security infrastructure and so were cautious to not reveal sources or methods.

-Ultimately, however, the robust information-sharing paid dividends, including helping to unite the United States and its western allies against Putin.
+Ultimately, however, the robust information-sharing paid dividends, including helping to unite the United States and its Western allies against Putin.

 Biden, a second senior administration official said, wanted to “ensure that everybody had a common picture of the facts, and that was driven by his recognition that to pull together the greatest possible deterrent to stop Russian aggression, he needed all allies and partners on board.”